-Every day, ads for work-at-home jobs appear in newspapers across the country as well as in national magazines, and on the Internet.
-Some of the offers include stuffing envelopes, assembling products, reading books, reviewing movies, medical transactions, mystery shopping, or selling advertising on the Internet.
-Do not expect to find good jobs that pay lots of money for easy work at home.
+Everyday, ads for work-at-home jobs appear in newspapers across the country as well as in national magazines and on the Internet.
+Some offers include stuffing envelopes, assembling products, reading books, reviewing movies, medical billing, copying discs, clipping coupons, data entry or selling advertising on the Internet.

 You should be aware that the United States Postal Inspectors regularly investigate these fraudulent schemes, and that you risk investigation and possible prosecution by postal or other law enforcement agencies if you become involved in one of these schemes.